yyu-k/udemy_seoblog/README.md

 The course's repository is on https://github.com/PacktPublishing/React-Node-FullStack---Multi-User-Blogging-Platform-with-SEO-1

 1. Changed password hashing/salting to bcrypt (instead of built-in crypto)
-2. Using the winston module for logging instead of console.log
-3. Moved some constants to a general CONSTANTS.js file in root
 4. Changed shortid to nanoid
 5. When error is caught, the e.message should be returned instead of the Error object.
 More generally changes were made to error handling to simplify the processing of the error message / display more details to the front end
 6. Amended require_sign_in so that absence of authorization token will be caught and the user will receive a 401 with a JSON (instead of the whole error object)